 MEMBERS

 Section 2.1 Members.
 Company shall at all times have one or more Members, who shall constitute the "members" of Company for all purposes under the TBOC.
 There shall be two classes of Members: (a) Class A Members; and (b) Class B Members.
 The Class A Members and Class B Members shall have such relative rights and obligations as are provided to them in this Agreement or as are provided in such other agreement entered into by and between Company and such Member.
-The respective ownership interests held by the Members shall be represented by Units shown for each Member on Exhibit “A” to this Agreement, as amended from time to time, pursuant to the terms and conditions of this Agreement.
-The names and addresses of the current embers (individually "Member" and collectively "Members" are set forth on the signature pages of this Agreement.
+The respective ownership interests held by the Members shall be represented by Units shown for each Member on Exhibits “A” and “B” to this Agreement, as amended from time to time, pursuant to the terms and conditions of this Agreement.
+The names and addresses of the current members (individually "Member" and collectively "Members") are set forth on the signature pages of this Agreement.
 The term "Member" shall include all members of Company, including all Additional Members (as defined below) and all Substitute Members (as defined below), but excluding all Assignees (as defined below) and all former members.
 Other than the initial Class A Members, if a person desires to become a Member of Company by acquiring a membership interest directly from Company, existing Class A Members may admit such additional members ("Additional Members") to Company only upon a unanimous vote of the then existing Class A Members.

 Section 2.2.
 Liability of Members.
 The liability of Members is limited to the maximum allowed by law.